nexusformat/features/README.md

 2. checkout your clone
 3. run `./newfeature`, which will:
     * check your clone is up to date
-    * ask a few questions on the feature you indend to propose
+    * ask a few questions on the feature you intend to propose
     * register the proposal with our webservice which will issue a unique ID
     * generate some template code as a starting point
 5. activate the feature by clicking on the link in the confirmation mail you received from the webservice